Introduction

 CSC #12: Network Infrastructure Management

-Axis offers physical intrusion and/or tampering switches as accessories in order to enhance the physical tampering protection of Axis devices.
-When in place, these anti-tampering accessories trigger an alarm that enables the Axis device to send out a notification or an alarm to selected clients.
+Axis offers physical intrusion and/or tampering switches as optional accessories to enhance the physical protection of Axis devices.
+These switches can trigger an alarm which makes it possible for Axis devices to send a notification or an alarm to selected clients.

-For more information about available anti-tampering accessories for Axis devices, go to:
+For more information about available anti-tampering accessories, see:

 Extended hardening

-The hardening instructions outlined in this section are an extension that build on the default and basic hardening described in previous sections.
-While the default and basic hardening can be configured and enabled directly in the Axis device, the extended hardening of Axis devices require active participation by the entire vendor supply chain, as well as the end-user organization and the underlying IT- and/or network infrastructure.
+The instructions for extended hardening build on the hardening topics described in Default protection and Basic hardening.
+But while you can apply the default and basic hardening instructions directly on your Axis device, the extended hardening requires active participation by the entire vendor supply chain, the end-user organization, and the underlying IT- and/or network infrastructure.

 Limit internet exposure